 Burnt Offerings

-The ultimate test of faith, is a voluntary and complete offering of ourselves.
-A willingness to be totally consumed by God.
+This ultimate test of faith, just like for Abraham, is a voluntary and complete offering of ourselves - all that we are, all that we hope to be, our past, present and future.
+A willingness to be totally consumed by God is priceless to Him.

 The savor that is ‘sweet’ to Him, is the savor of total surrender.